 Extensive sinus formation and fistulisation may be assessed by MRI scanning of the natal cleft and buttocks, but further imaging is rarely necessary.

-Antibiotics can be used in septic episodes, although any abscess present will require surgical drainage.
+Whilst antibiotics can be used in septic episodes, although any abscess present will require surgical drainage.

 The exact surgical management of a pilonidal sinus is dependant on whether the disease is acute or chronic.

 In acute disease, surgical management involves the drainage and washout of any abscess that is present.
 It can be difficult to remove the sinus tract in the same operation and most patients will require further surgery.